SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 Remaining in the default message VPN, navigate to Access Control -> Client Profiles.
 Apply the following settings to the default Client Profile:
   1. Confirm that _Send Guaranteed Messages_ is enabled.
 Enable if disabled.
   2. Confirm that _Receive Guaranteed Messages_ is enabled.
 Enable if disabled.
   3. Enable the _Reject Messages to Sender On NO Subscription Match Discard_ setting.
+     - This setting allows us to illustrate specific error behavior on the broker in a later step.

 ![alt-text-here](img/pubsub-manager-6.png)